Get the latest updates, information, and Frequently Asked Questions from Medical Education and Graduate Medical Education.

 School-sponsored student organizations cannot meet in-person until the pandemic subsides, but can still hold virtual events including game nights, speaker panels and parties.

-UCSF non-curricular, direct, in-person activities with each other, staff, faculty and communities remain suspended.
-This includes all UCSF-sponsored in-person physician, shadowing and student-run free clinics.
+All other UCSF non-curricular, direct, in-person activities with each other, staff, faculty and communities remain suspended.
+This includes all UCSF-sponsored in-person physician, F1 shadowing and student-run free clinics.

 - Students should not be involved in the direct care of patients with known COVID-19

-- Students also not be involved in the care of someone whose suspicion of having COVID-19 has placed them on enhanced precautions (e.g., Novel Respiratory Virus Isolation)
+- Students should not be involved in the care of someone whose suspicion of having COVID-19 has placed them on enhanced precautions (e.g., Novel Respiratory Virus Isolation)

-- Students are allowed to participate in the care of other patients, including those who have PPE requirements for concerns other than COVID-19
+- Students ARE allowed to participate in the care of other patients, including patients who have recovered from COVID-19 and patients who have PPE requirements for concerns other than COVID-19

 Before Entering the Clinical Environment